studiometa/js-toolkit/docs/decorators/withBreakpointManager.md

 ---
 sidebar: auto
 sidebarDepth: 5
-prev: /abstracts/
+prev: /decorators/
-next: /abstracts/BreakpointObserver.html
+next: /decorators/withBreakpointObserver.html
 ---

-# BreakpointManager
+# withBreakpointManager

-A component based on this class will have the capacity to switch components between different breakpoints.
+Use this decorator to create a component that will have the capacity to switch components between different breakpoints.

 ## Examples